Original schematic illustration of an early single-main-rotor helicopter with tail rotor (Sikorsky VS-300 configuration; not a photograph).

 Design Philosophy: Single Main Rotor and Tail Rotor Configuration

 The single main rotor configuration offered advantages in structural simplicity, power transmission efficiency, and pilot workload compared to multi-rotor designs.
-Sikorsky's engineering experience enabled him to recognize these advantages and develop a configuration that balanced performance, complexity, and reliability.
-The comprehensive documentation of configuration analysis ensures that the VS-300's design rationale is properly preserved.
+Sikorsky's engineering experience enabled him to recognise these advantages and develop a configuration that balanced performance, complexity, and reliability.

 Controls: Collective, Cyclic, and Pedals - The Three-Axis System